 - is necessary for the performance of a contract between data subject and controller, and the controller has put in place suitable measures to safeguard the data subjects rights, freedoms and legitimate interests;

-- is authorised by Union or member state law which includes suitable measures to safeguard the data subject rights, freedoms and legitimate interests;
+- is authorised by UK law which includes suitable measures to safeguard the data subject rights, freedoms and legitimate interests;

 - is based on the data subjects explicit consent, and the controller has put in place suitable measures to safeguard the data subjects rights, freedoms and legitimate interests.